-Summer’s coming (we promise) and here's an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant terrible sound; drip... drip... drip.
-They glance over to see the household pet licking at a puddle that's steadily forming on the kitchen floor.
-Suddenly: Worry, stress, and that ”oh brother!” feeling.
+Summer’s coming (believe it or not) and here's an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching a movie, when all of a sudden – that distant awful sound; drip... drip... drip.
+They glance over to see the household pet licking at a puddle that's slowly forming on the dining room floor.
+In a flash: Worry, stress, and that ”oh brother!” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
 Nope – the air conditioning equipment may be frozen.
-This can happen anywhere, from Fort Lauderdale to Thailand, regardless of climate.
+This can occur anywhere, from Fort Lauderdale to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze